-- New, good habits don’t form overnight.
+- New good habits don’t form overnight.
 It takes roughly 66 days to form a habit.
 So for the next nine weeks, look at the bright side of your life, and you will rewire your brain.
 Then apply this same principle to other areas of your life.
-(Marc and I build small, life-changing habits with our students in the “Goals & Growth” module of the Getting Back to Happy Course.)
+(Angel and I build small, life-changing habits with our students in the “Goals & Growth” module of the Getting Back to Happy Course.)

 - Old patterns are hard to break.
 Be aware.
 Act consciously and consistently.
 Don’t fall back into your old patterns.
-Toxic habits and behaviors always try to sneak back in when you’re doing better.
+Toxic habits and patterns always try to sneak back in when you’re doing better.
 Stay focused.